redJ4y/EcoRift/README.md

 * Open Weather API

 ## Setup
-* The project is under review on Google Play as on 23/10/2022.
+* The project is currently available on Google Play, please search 'EcoRift'.

 * To clone and run on Unity.
 User must include the API key (this is not public on GitHub for exploitation prevention).\